mmbman/Katagiri/annotated-fukanzazengi.md

 - “Breathe gently through your nose” is discussed as “arrangement of the internal organ system”; see “eat and drink moderately,” above.

 > Once you have adjusted your posture, take a breath and exhale fully, rock your body right and left, and settle into steady, immovable sitting.

+- “Settle into steady, immovable sitting” might be translated as “sitting in zazen silently and immobile.”
+See [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 1” (39:42)](1979-06-09-Fukanzazengi-Talk-1#3942).

-Think of not thinking, "Not thinking --what kind of thinking is that?"
+> Think of not thinking, "Not thinking --what kind of thinking is that?"
 Nonthinking.
 This is the essential art of zazen.

 - “Don’t think anything” is “think not-thinking”: see [“*Diamond Sutra*, Talk 8: Provisional Being”](1979-07-25-Diamond-Sutra-Provisional-Being”).
 - For *shujo shin* (“one-mind”) as *non-thinking*, see [“*The Awakening of Faith* – Talk 33”](1986-03-07-Awakening-of-Faith-Talk-33).